 Elodie, who is still enrolled, is now receiving home instruction – a teacher from the school visits the house every morning for an hour and drops off exercises for the rest of the day.
 Glover feels she was forced to bring Elodie home: it was a tough call, but she simply no longer felt her daughter was safe at school.

 Sending a child with food allergies to school is always nerve-racking, especially in the early grades.
 Even with adult supervision, a room full of rambunctious children eating in close proximity, spilling, playing and getting sticky with food can be a scary image.
 You need to have a good management plan in place with the school, which includes measures to significantly cut the chances of allergen exposure.

-Dairy allergy, however, presents three unique challenges: it’s often misunderstood and dismissed as lactose intolerance; dairy products are seen as essential for kids’ bone and brain development; and, above all, there is the staggering number of food products contain dairy, making it extremely challenging to avoid.
+Dairy allergy, however, presents three unique challenges.
+First, it’s often misunderstood and dismissed as lactose intolerance.
+Second, dairy products are seen as essential for kids’ bone and brain development.
+And above all, there is the staggering number of food products contain dairy, making it extremely challenging to avoid.
 Given the combination of concerns, it’s no wonder that many parents lose sleep over sending dairy-allergic kids to school.